Without hesitation my absolute favourite category of kids’ crafting would have to be DIY toys. I love them for so many reasons.

 DIY toys often involve repurposing items we were going to throw away, so they’re good for the environment and show kids how to be resourceful with what we have at home.

 They inspire play, build fine motor skills, and fuel imaginations.
 They provide an afternoon’s activity which then becomes an object for play – sometimes for years to come.

-I can’t tell you how many hours my youngest spent as a preschooler playing with our hand made pretend food, but it was daily for years.
+I can’t tell you how many hours my youngest spent as a preschooler playing with our hand made pretend food.
 She created elaborate cafe set-ups, designed her own menu and served me platters of meatballs with sponge cakes and fish she’d fried in a pan on her toy kitchen stove.

 In the 21st century everything, including most kids’ toys, is mass produced in factories.
 I hope that making our own DIY toys has helped to show my girls the value in doing things by hand – and over the past 5 years we’ve made LOTS of our own toys.
 More than 50 to be exact, and today I’m sharing them all in one handy place.